PagaMin/PagaMin/README.md

 ### Make your life be more "Responsive"

-My stack: Node JS, Java
+My stack: Node JS, Java, Spring, PostgreSQL, MongoDB, Express